 Eligible projects are such that aim to reduce the burden of pancreatic cancer for patients and/or their relatives, thereby significantly improving their quality of life.

-Projects shall have a patient care related research character and, for example, may include prospective registries and database research, working models, patient care models, new concomitant therapies and/or supportive care, tools to measure the quality of life, etc.
+Projects shall have a patient care related research character and, for example, may include prospective registries and database research, retrospective analysis, working models, patient care models, new concomitant therapies and/or supportive care, tools to measure the quality of life, etc.

 Eligible projects must be conducted in Switzerland, can be planned or ongoing, and might be even a part of a larger research project/trial.
 In the latter case, the submitted project should be a substantial part of such an overarching research project and focus on a specific aspect.